PicnicSupermarket/error-prone-support/README.md

 > Error Prone is a static analysis tool for Java that catches common
 > programming mistakes at compile-time.

+Read more on how Picnic uses Error Prone (Support) in the [blog post]
+[picnic-blog-ep-post]: _Picnic loves Error Prone: producing high-quality and consistent Java code_.

 [![Maven Central][maven-central-badge]][maven-central-search]
 [![GitHub Actions][github-actions-build-badge]][github-actions-build-master]
 [![License][license-badge]][license]